sirius1b/Radar_Project/README.md

 	Run the "parameters.m" file to load the model parameters into workspace.
 	Then Run Radar_Nonlinear_model.slx to simulate the controller.
 	VR block is added to visualise the animiation.

+Further theoritical and implementation details can be looked in the reports.

 ### Documents:
 - [Report First Half](../main/Part_1/CNT_project_report.pdf)